 Customer trials are worth their weight in gold to Daimler Trucks: Every day new and important insights are gained.
 These include, for example, which routes the customers drive, when they want to or must load, or how long it actually takes for the trucks to be charged with enough power again and how the charging infrastructure has to be optimized to do so.

 The concept truck celebrated its world premiere in September 2020.
 In late April 2021 Daimler Truck began to conduct extensive tests with the first enhanced prototype focusing among other things on continuous operation, different weather and road conditions, and various driving maneuvers.
 Currently, the further enhanced prototype of the hydrogen-based fuel-cell truck Mercedes-Benz GenH2 Truck is being tested on public roads after receiving approval from German authorities for use on public roads.
-Daimler Truck plans to hand over first series-produced GenH2 Truck to customers starting in 2027.
+Daimler Truck plans to hand over first series-produced GenH2 Truck to customers within the second half of the decade.
 The goal: ranges of up to 1,000 kilometers and more on a single tank by using liquid hydrogen.
 Daimler Trucks prefers to use liquid hydrogen (LH2), because in this state, the energy carrier has a far higher energy density in relation to volume than gaseous hydrogen.
 As a result, the tanks of a fuel-cell truck using liquid hydrogen are much smaller and, due to the lower pressure, significantly lighter.
 This gives the trucks a larger cargo space and higher payload weight.
 At the same time, more hydrogen can be carried, which significantly increases the trucks’ range.
 This makes the GenH2 Truck in its series version, like conventional diesel trucks, suitable for multi-day, difficult to plan long-haul transport and where the daily energy throughput is high.

 The Mercedes-Benz eActros ist the first electric truck to bear the three-pointed star and marks an important step in achieving CO2-neutral road-based goods transport.
 The findings from the "eActros innovation fleet" which started in 2018 and the close exchanges with customers have been incorporated into the development of the series-production model.
 The eActros is in series-production since October 2021.